riccardotiberi1905/RenyiEntropy-thresholding-for-particle-analysis/README.md

 ## RenyiEntropy-thresholding-for-particle-analysis
-An image processing algorithm that processes all images in a given MATLAB working directory by means of the Renyi entropy thresholding method to analyze particles to be found in each image.
+This software package comprises an image processing algorithm that utilizes the Renyi entropy thresholding method to analyze particles present in images.
+Specifically, the algorithm is designed to process all images contained within a designated MATLAB working directory.

 ## Overview
 This MATLAB code implements an image processing algorithm that applies the Renyi entropy thresholding method to analyze particles within images.
 Specifically, the algorithm processes all images located in a specified MATLAB working directory.